 From the unconventional and awe-inspiring to the hilarious and heartwarming, here's a look at some of the most interesting photos, videos and stories that have our newsroom talking today.
 What's capturing your attention, filling your inbox and cluttering your Facebook/Twitter feed?
-Tweet us the stories you're talking about using #InstantIndex, or email us atABC.WorldNews@abc.com, and they could appear on "World News."
+Tweet us the stories you're talking about using #InstantIndex, or email us at ABC.WorldNews@abc.com, and they could appear on "World News."

+What's the Best Way to Eat a Burger Without Making a Mess?
 Researchers in Japan used their engineering and dentistry knowledge to figure out the best way to eat a burger without making a mess.
 For four months, they ran 3-D scans and discovered that most people eat burgers with four fingers on top and thumbs on bottom.
 But the most ergonomically efficient way to eat it is with pinkies and thumbs on bottom and just three fingers on top.

-Olivia Newton John will be headlining at the Flamingo Hotel and Casino in Las Vegas starting April 8.
+Olivia Newton John Going to Las Vegas Olivia Newton John will be headlining at the Flamingo Hotel and Casino in Las Vegas starting April 8.
 She will perform 45 shows at the Donny and Marie Showroom through the summer.
 She promises to perform everything from "Xanadu" to the "Grease" classics.

 Marvin Gaye Passport Found in Vintage Album A Motown fan in Detroit scored big time when he bought some vintage Marvin Gaye vinyls from an estate sale and the singer's passport fell out of one of the LPs.
 It was issued in 1964 shortly after Gaye signed his first big record deal.
 Experts at the "Antiques Roadshow" say it could be worth $20,000.
 The Detroit fan paid just 50 cents for the album.